brendonh8/brendonh8.github.io/_posts/2017-11-15-enronanalysis.md

 Ultimately, I decided to use Decision Tree as my final algorithm to tune and be used in testing as it preformed the best out of all once I added my new feature in.

 ## Algorithm Tuning

->What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
-How did you tune the parameters of your particular algorithm?
-What parameters did you tune?

 Algorithms in sklearn come with different sets of multiple parameters.
 These are not required to set, however it can be benefitial for the algorithms performance to find the optimal parameter settings.
 I utilized sklearns GridSearchCV to do an exhaustive search over a range of parameter values to select the best performing settings.
 I used a function to tune the algorithm with the given parameters over a set of 50 iterations.
 The function then gave me the average precision and recall for all the iterations, as well as the best parameters.